 Hello gorgeous May days!

-💦 Since our passion is lawns, we're here to remind you to irrigate your lawn to provide 1" of water every week.
+💦 Since our passion is lawns and your warm season lawn will soon need more attentive watering, this is your reminder to irrigate your lawn to provide at least 1" of water every week.
 We've written a bunch of articles on the topic of watering.
 Please skim them to brush up on the topic!

-- Our Total Lawn Food 5-10-30 or 16-4-8 + Iron is what you want for Zoysia lawns and Bermuda lawns.
+- Our 5-10-30 or 16-4-8 + Iron fertilizer is what to use this spring/summer for Zoysia lawns and Bermuda lawns.
 Order fertilizer for pick up or delivery or check out our Lawn Coach subscription.

 Read the Best Times to Apply Fertilizer >>